Community Unites to Save Hillingdon's RAGC: An Outcry from the Heart

 Among those speaking out was 24-year-old Georgia Howard, who shared her powerful testimony about the lifeline RAGC has offered her.

 Georgia, who lives with autism and anxiety, said her time at the RAGC helped her develop the social skills she once found impossible.
-She spoke of proudly selling bulbs at the Autumn Show, of crafting prize-winning wreaths, and most importantly, of building the confidence to speak to strangers—something that once felt unimaginable.
+She spoke of proudly selling bulbs at the Autumn Show and crafting prize-winning wreaths.
+Most importantly, she built the confidence to speak to strangers—something that once felt unimaginable.

 A Community Campaigner’s Verdict